 - apply for a new Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC)/Service Canada if required; or

-- pay the employer compliance fee and submit an offer of employment to Citizenship and Immigration Canada (CIC) if an LMIA is not required.
+- pay the employer compliance fee and submit an offer of employment to Immigration, Refugees and Citizenship Canada (IRCC) if an LMIA is not required.

 Note: You do not need to pay the employer compliance fee and submit an offer of employment if the temporary worker you want to hire is applying for an open work permit.